Alfred Schakron: Biography

 Shakroun was born and raised in Sidon District, Lebanon.
 He came from a large family of nine people, among whom he was one of six who chose to emigrate from Lebanon.
 He came to Belize in the mid-1990s, and had lived there for 16 years by the time of his death.
 He was involved in a variety of businesses.
 He owned J.E.C.
-Pawnshop, and was also co-owner along with Joseph Marinan of Belize's MegaBingo.
+Pawnshop, and was also co-owner along with noted pedophile Joseph Marinan of Belize's MegaBingo.
 He was astute at business and achieved financial success, enabling him to live in a three-storey mansion in Buttonwood Bay with two maids.

 In 2007, Schakron was involved in a land deal gone bad, in which he apparently paid BZ$575,000 to Jose Coye in order to purchase land at Newtown Barrack Road.
 Allegedly, the government of Belize sold the land to Coye for BZ$20,000, while Coye pocketed the difference.
 Schakron alleged that Coye's driver later returned BZ$300,000 to Schakron, but that the balance of BZ$275,000 was not returned.
 Schakron made a complaint to police about the matter, which led to both Coye and his driver being charged with theft and obtaining property by deception.
 The charges against the two were dismissed in July 2008.
 Coye later retained lawyers Elson Kaseke and Anthony Sylvestre and filed suit against Schakron for malicious prosecution in relation to the incident.
 Schakron was defended by Rodwell Williams.
 The matter came before Justice Oswell Legall, who in 2010 ruled against Coye and ordered him to pay Schakron's legal costs.
 Legall stated that he did not believe Coye's statements and was furthermore concerned about the chilling effect the case might have on private citizens reporting potentially unlawful activity to the police.

 In 2011, a relative of Schakron's who worked at MegaBingo made allegations of sexual harassment, leading to the departure from Belize of Schakron's business partner Joseph Marinan; Schakron indicated in media comments that the views Marinan had expressed about the incident were his own and did not represent the company's opinion.

 Schakron was formerly married to Yolanda Schakron, with whom he had two children, but then divorced.
 He later remarried.